The Frigid Infliction

 The restaurant and pub at the resort will be open Friday night as long as you don’t arrive too late.

-Race fees cover the following (some of this TBD for 2017 as we finalize the new format):
+Race fees generally cover the following (some of this TBD for 2019):

 - Race entry for your team – an opportunity to explore the outdoors in a new way, creating memories and friendships that last for years.